pvcraven/networking-class/source/tutorials/raspberry_pi_setup/raspberry_pi_setup.rst

 * Put it in the case
 * Install the memory card.
 (Pink package, upside down)
 * Install the heatsinks
-* Plug in the GPIO board
+* Plug in the GPIO board.
+The NEGATIVE power gets plugged into the BLUE lines on the breadboard.
 * Install the cable from the GPIO board to the computer
 * Plug in the: